12 Things We Love To Do In Edinburgh

 10. Explore the Palace of Holyroodhouse

-We couldn’t get through a list of our favourite things without mentioning Circus Lane.
-We especially love this building, which the owners dress so beautifully for every season.
+We couldn’t get through a list of our favourite things without mentioning Circus Lane, one of Edinburgh’s prettiest and most photographed streets.

 12. Chase Edinburgh’s Dramatic Skies

 Last on our list is Edinburgh’s dramatic and stunning skies.
 With the weather in our fair city being so unpredictable, you never know when the scene is set to change and a dramatic sky will draw in over you.
-Winter brings with is such beautiful light and this beautiful pink sunset seen from Princes Street is about as good as it gets.
+Every season brings with it such beautiful light and the sunsets seen from Princes Street are stunning.

 Leave a Comment